mfrister/pushproxy/README.md

 # PushProxy

-A **man-in-the-middle proxy** for **iOS and OS X Push Notifications**.
-It decodes the push protocol and outputs the messages it in a readable form.
+PushProxy is a **man-in-the-middle proxy** for **iOS and OS X Push Notifications**.
+It decodes the push protocol and outputs messages in a readable form.
 It also provides APIs for handling messages and sending push notifications directly to devices without sending them via Apple's infrastructure.

 For a reference on the push protocol, see `doc/apple-push-protocol-ios5-lion.md`. iOS4 and earlier used another version of the protocol, described in `doc/apple-push-protocol-ios4.md`.
 This proxy only supports the iOS5 protocol.